Board Interview Questions: What to expect

 The 5 common types of questions you should expect are:

-2. Financial Expertise – Queries to gauge your understanding of financial statements, financial reporting, and budget allocation.
+2. Financial Expertise – Queries to gauge your understanding of financial statements, financial reporting and budget allocation.

-5. Ethical Standards & Governance – Queries that investigate your adherence to ethical standards, governance experience and ability to deal with potential conflicts that may arise.
+5. Ethical Standards & Governance – Queries that investigate your adherence to ethical standards, your governance experience and ability to deal with potential conflicts that may arise.

 Common Board Interview Questions to Expect